The Best Things to do in Dushanbe, Tajikistan

+This post is about the best things to do in Dushanbe, Tajikistan.
 With all the ancient cities in central Asia, Dushanbe is a relative newcomer.
 It was a village named after its weekly monday market.
 In the end, Dushanbe means nothing more than monday.

 Dushanbe probably would have remained a small town if it wasn’t made the capital of the Tajik Soviet Republic in 1924.
 It’s the Soviets that developed Dushanbe in a centre for cotton and silk production.
 In this time the town grew rapidly.
 The result is a city where Soviet architecture meets Tajik design and President Emomali Rahmons new vision of a modern capital.

 Emomali Rahmon’s buildings are not as futuristic and flashy as the ones in Nursultan, but definetly a bit grandiose.
 Especially considering the fact that Tajikistan is one of the poorest countries in central Asia.
 In Dushanbe you can see how a Tajik identity is made from scratch which makes it an interesting place to visit.